 In 1880 he applied for and received a pension (no. 593837).

-Barnett may have been residing in Palo when he died on December 1, 1900, and was buried in Sunny Hill cemetery, Montcalm County.
+Barnett he died of apoplexy on December 1, 1900, in Bushnell, Montcalm County, and was buried in Sunny Hill cemetery, Montcalm County.

 His widow was residing in Michigan in December of 1900 when she applied for and received a pension (no. 519303).